bbartling/easy-aso/easy_aso/README.md

-# Easy-ASO API Documentation
+# Easy-ASO Developer Documentation

 This backend utilizes the `bacpypes3` library for BACnet communication, providing methods for reading, writing, and retrieving multiple properties from BACnet devices.

-## ABC Requirements for `EasyASO`
+Below is the documentation aimed at developers, focusing on method usage, exceptions, and best practices for integrating EasyASO with BACnet devices.

+## Abstract Base Class (EasyASO)
-The `EasyASO` class is an abstract base class (ABC) that requires subclasses to implement the following methods to handle the lifecycle of an application.
+The `EasyASO` class is an abstract base class (ABC) that requires subclasses to implement key lifecycle methods.
+This structure allows for consistent management of application lifecycles and BACnet communication tasks.

-### `on_start()`
+### on_start()
 ```python
 @abstractmethod
 async def on_start(self):
     """Abstract method that must be implemented by subclasses for start logic."""
     pass
 ```
-This method is called when the application starts.
-Subclasses must implement this to define the initialization or startup logic required when running the app.
+This method is invoked at the start of the application.
+Implement this to define logic that should run on initialization, such as setting up connections or initializing application-level variables.

-### `on_step()`
+### on_step()
 ```python
 @abstractmethod
 async def on_step(self):
     """Abstract method that must be implemented by subclasses for step logic."""
     pass
 ```
-This method is intended to handle repetitive operations or tasks within the application.
-Implement this to define what happens during each "step" or cycle of your application.
+Called on each cycle during the runtime of the application.
+Use this to define repetitive operations such as polling BACnet devices, updating sensors, or performing computations that must run continuously.

-### `on_stop()`
+### on_stop()
 ```python
 @abstractmethod
 async def on_stop(self):
     """Abstract method that must be implemented by subclasses for stop logic."""
     pass
 ```
-This method is called when the application is shutting down.
-Implement this to handle any cleanup or graceful stopping procedures required before termination.
+Invoked when the application is about to terminate.
+Implement this to handle any necessary cleanup, such as closing connections, saving application state, or releasing resources.

----

-### Example Usage:

-Subclasses should implement these methods to fulfill the requirements of the abstract `EasyASO` class.
-Here’s a quick example:
+## Example Subclass Implementation
+Below is an example of how to extend `EasyASO` to implement the lifecycle methods:

 ```python
 class MyCustomApp(EasyASO):